 Blog

 Whilst most contractors would probably like to work direct for their clients rather than through an agency, the fact remains that even in spite of Contract Spy’s success in giving contractors another viable option, many of you reading will still be contracting via an agency.
 So is it ever possible to negotiate out of an agency contract, leaving you free to contract direct with the client?
-Contract Spy believes this is possible, as...
+Contract Spy believes this is possible, as long as...

 One of the most surprising aspects of the latest REC/KPMG Jobs survey* is that the reported rise in temporary roles has been the strongest for over 23 years.
 Taken at face value this would seem to be great news for Contractors, suggesting that there is a strongly rising demand for their services.
 But the report also clearly tracks a significant fall off in candidate availability, which could well indicate that the uncertainties in the...

 In this article we look at one of the lesser publicised impacts of the “Off payroll” working rules from April 2021.
 Historically, many large organisations have shied away from taking on contractors direct, preferring to interpose an agency into the equation, in order to distance themselves from potential tax claims from HMRC claiming that contractors were “disguised employees”.
-We know of many instances where a...
+We know of many instances where a client has sourced their...

 As most contractors will now be aware, smaller companies (as defined by the Companies Acts) will not have the responsibility of determining the IR35 status of contractors they hire after the April 2021 reforms to IR35.
 This means that contractors engaged with small companies will continue to be responsible for determining their own IR35 status as now, so Contract Spy believes that finding contracts with these companies will be more highly...

 As part of Contract Intelligence’s efforts to assist members during the ongoing Coronavirus pandemic, we have launched a beta service gathering together contract opportunities that are advertised as “Remote” or “Home based”, so that our members can take advantage of these contracts if they so choose.
-Remote Spy beta will be published initially 4 days a week, in the form of a digest of links to Remote IT Contract...
+Remote Spy beta will be published initially 4 days a week, in the form of a digest of links to Remote IT Contract opportunities advertised on...

 In our last update we discussed the possibility that Contractors who are Directors of their own limited company could take advantage of the Coronavirus Job Retention Scheme.
 This has now been clarified by the government.
-Salaried individuals who are Directors of their own personal service company are eligible for the scheme as long as they are properly furloughed and do not undertake any revenue generating function during their period...
+Salaried individuals who are Directors of their own personal service company are eligible for the scheme as long as they are properly furloughed and do not undertake any revenue generating function during their period of...

 In the current, very fluid situation we thought it would be useful to summarise what help may exist for contractors and contracting companies during the current Covid-19 crisis.
 Help available to Contractor Companies There is a three month postponement of VAT payments, between 20th March and 30th June 2020.
-This is automatic, ie it doesn’t have to be claimed for, but it is our understanding that Vat returns...
+This is automatic, ie it doesn’t have to be claimed for, but it is our understanding that Vat returns still have to be made...

 As most contractors will now be aware, smaller companies (as defined by the Companies Acts) will not have the responsibility of determining the IR35 status of contractors they hire after the April 2020 reforms to IR35.
 This means that contractors engaged with small companies will continue to be responsible for determining their own IR35 status as now, so Contract Spy believes that finding contracts with these companies will be more highly...